Rape during the occupation of Germany: U.S. troops

+The first reported rape by American troops in Germany occurred on January 7, 1945.
+Between then and September 23, 1945, when the United States Army Judge Advocate General's Corps reviewed its last report, the U.S. Army convicted 284 soldiers in 187 cases.
+No American soldiers were executed for raping civilians in occupied Germany, only murder.

 British troops

-Sean Longden states that while not on the scale of the Red Army in the Soviet Zone, the British Military Police regularly investigated reports of rape.
+Sean Longden states that while not on the scale of the Red Army in the Soviet zone, the British Military Police regularly investigated reports of rape.
 However the numbers were small compared to the number of desertions:

 Longden mentions that some rapes were carried out by soldiers either suffering from post traumatic stress or who were drunk, but that these were not considered as serious as the less common premeditated crimes.

 Longden mentions that on 16 April 1945, three women in Neustadt am Rübenberge were raped, however he does not make clear if this was one incident or three separate ones.
 He also does not make clear if they were spontaneous or premeditated.
 He gives an example of a premeditated rape: In the village of Oyle, near Nienburg, an attempted rape of two local girls at gunpoint by two soldiers ended in the death of one of the girls when, whether intentionally or not, one of the soldiers shot her.
 In a third example, Longden highlights that not all British officers were willing to punish their men.
 When a German woman reported a rape to a British Army medic, two British soldiers were identified by the woman in a line up as the perpetrators, but their commanding officer declined to take any action because "they were going on leave".

 Clive Emsley quotes a senior British Army chaplain as reporting that there was "a good deal of rape going on, those who suffer [rape] have probably deserved it".
 However, he adds that probably referred to attacks by former slave labourers (displaced persons) seeking revenge.
 Longden also mentions such incidents and highlights that for a time Hanover, in the British zone, was in a state of anarchy with displaced persons raping and murdering German civilians.
-Initially when German family members approached the overstretched British authorities about murders they were told "we only have time for living people here".
+Initially, when German family members approached the overstretched British authorities about murders they were told "we only have time for living people here".